substratusai/kubeai/README.md

 # Lingo - LLM Serving

-Inference server and gateway for Large Language Models
+Autoscaling LLM serving on K8s

 Insert demo gif

 🚀 Serve popular OSS LLM models in minutes on CPUs or GPUs
-⚖️  Automatically scale your LLM up and down based on requests
+⚖️  Automatically scale up and down, all the way to 0
-⚖️  Scale to 0 to save costs
 ⬆️  Built-in gateway that batches requests while scaling happens
+🛠️ Easy to install, No complex dependencies such as Istio or Knative
 ☁️  Provide a unified API across clouds for serving LLMs

 Support the project by adding a star! ❤️